Dolphins place Tua Tagovailoa on injured reserve after latest concussion

 “As far as Tua’s career is concerned, I think it’s an utmost priority of mine for Tua to speak on Tua’s career,” McDaniel said Monday.
 “Reports are reports.
 As far as I’m concerned, I’m just worried about the human being and where that’s at day to day.
 I’ll let Tua be the champion of his own career.”

-McDaniel said Tagovailoa was at the team's practice facility on Monday smiling with his teammates and working with trainers.
+McDaniel said Tagovailoa was at the team's practice facility on Monday, greeting teammates and working with trainers.

 Four days later, he got hit again during a Thursday night game at Cincinnati in which he was briefly knocked unconscious and was taken off the field on a stretcher.
-As he lay on the turf, his fingers appeared to display the “fencing response,” a term typically associated with a brain injury.
+As he lay on the turf, his fingers appeared to display the “fencing response,” an involuntary motion typically associated with a brain injury.
 That time, he was placed in the concussion protocol.

-Tagovailoa's situation sparked quick and significant changes to the concussion protocols by the NFL and the NFL Players Association.
-The most notable addition was that an abnormality of balance and/or stability would be a symptom prohibiting a player from returning to a game.
+The NFL and the players' union made changes to the concussion protocol after those two incidents with Tagovailoa.
+Players who have problems with balance or stability are now prohibited from returning to a game.

-Tagovailoa briefly considered retirement after that, but instead returned and studied ways to better protect himself on the field, including taking jiu-jitsu classes ahead of the 2023 season.
+Tagovailoa briefly considered retirement, but instead returned and studied ways to better protect himself on the field, including taking jiu-jitsu classes ahead of the 2023 season.

-With Tagovailoa sidelined, the Dolphins will go with backup Skylar Thompson when they travel to face Seattle on Sunday.
-Miami also signed Tyler Huntley off the Raven's practice squad.
+With Tagovailoa sidelined, the Dolphins will go with backup Skylar Thompson when play at Seattle on Sunday.
+Miami also signed Tyler Huntley off the Ravens' practice squad.

 AP NFL: https://apnews.com/hub/nfl